 1. Right-click on the sound icon as you did previously to open the Sounds window.

 3. Switch to the Recording tab to see a list of your installed devices.

 4. Speak into the microphone and see if the green bars next to your device move up and down with your voice.
-If they are, then your device is working correctly.
+Use “hello, hello,” or any phrase loud enough for the microphone to pick up on it.
+If the green bars are are moving in order, then your device is working correctly.

 Using the Control Panel

-4. Right-click on the recording device that you want the system to default to, and click on the option to Set a Default Device.
+4. Right-click on the recording device you want the system to default to and click on the option to Set a Default Device.

 4. Click OK.

-Find Settings by typing it into the search bar, or click on the Windows button and click on the gear (usually the second icon from the bottom).
+Find Settings by typing it into the search bar or click on the Windows button and the gear (usually the second icon from the bottom).

 2. Click on Sound on the left side of the screen.

 3. Choose your input device from the drop-down menu on the right side.